TracyGJG/PubSubHub/README.md

 # PubSubHub
 This project is not production code.
 It has been developed as a demonstrator.
 The PubSubHub.js file adopts a pure (agent-generic) code that enables it to be used in Isomorphic JavaScript mode.
-This enables the object to be executes within a modern web browser, on JavaScript engines such as NodeJs and Rhino, and online IDEs such as Cloud9 or CodePen (althrough at the time of initial release it has only been trialled in a web browser.)
+This enables the object to be executes within a modern web browser, on JavaScript engines such as NodeJs and Rhino, and online IDEs such as Cloud9 or CodePen (http://codepen.io/TracyGJG/pen/zvroxx).

 The two html files are samplers for the PubSubHub object.
 PubSubHub.html: Exercises PubSubHub through a series of calls that play-out the following scenario.